Wagner chief accuses Russian military leadership of bombing his forces, vows response - KESQ

 In a later Telegram post, Prigozhin clarified that his criticism of the Russian military leadership was a “march of justice” and not a coup.
 “This is not a military coup, this is a march of justice.
 Our actions do not interfere with the troops in any way,” Prigozhin said.

-According to TASS, the National Anti-Terrorism Committee said that the allegations spread on behalf of Prigozhin “have no basis.”
+According to TASS, the National Anti-Terrorism Committee said that the allegations spread by Prigozhin “have no basis.”

-Kremlin spokesman Dmitry Peskov also said that Putin is aware of the situation and “all necessary measures are being taken,” according to state media RIA Novosti.
+Kremlin spokesman Dmitry Peskov also said that Russian President Vladimir Putin is aware of the situation and “all necessary measures are being taken,” according to state media RIA Novosti.

 Ukraine invaded under ‘false pretenses’